 On Sunday, I turned 35.

-Don’t get me wrong, no-one (well, at least those over the age of 18) likes getting any older, but you can at least try to focus on the advantages of ageing, like looking forward to retirement and daily naps.
+Don’t get me wrong, no-one (well, at least those of us over the age of 18) likes getting any older, but you can at least try to focus on the advantages of ageing, like looking forward to retirement, and daily naps.
 Sadly, my retirement is at least 30 years away (assuming I make it that far), and I’ve already mastered napping, so I’ve chosen to concentrate instead on the other benefit of growing older: the ability to not give a shit.

-Whilst I am hopefully a few decades away from stopping suddenly in the street for no reason, buying huge quantities of cat food (despite not owning a cat), or deliberately choosing the busiest times of day to go to the Post Office or bank for no apparent reason other than to publicly piss myself, I have at least reached an age where I don’t need to try and be cool anymore.
+Whilst I am hopefully a few decades away from stopping suddenly in the street for no apparent reason; buying huge quantities of cat food (despite not owning a cat); or deliberately choosing the busiest times of day to go to the Post Office purely to buy one stamp and then publicly wet myself, I have at least reached an age where I don’t need to try and be cool anymore.

 So I’ve come up with a three stage plan.

 I’m going to wear things that I think are comfortable, even if they look rubbish.
 For example, jumpers are becoming ever more prevalent in my wardrobe, as are sensible trousers.